orphefs/notes/README.md

 Some useful scripting / linux  / coding tricks I've collected along the way

 # Git tricks
+#### Reverting to specific commit in history

+`git checkout -f A -- . # checkout that revision over the top of local files`

 #### Renaming a git branch
 Here are the steps to rename the branch: